Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 - Consider both the medical evidence and your personal preferences: The best care combines research-backed recommendations with respect for your individual choices, ensuring you understand the “why” behind each decision.

-While waiting for your first appointment, there are several research-backed steps you can take:
+While waiting for your first appointment, we have some pregnancy tips and several research-backed steps you can take:

 Healthy habits